oskardotglobal/Typst-for-Obsidian/README.md

 ### Custom Snippets

 You can add custom Typst snippets as JSON for autocomplete in settings.
 Each snippet has a prefix (trigger) and body (lines to insert).
-Use `${}` for tab stops, and press `Tab` to jump between them.
+Use `$1`, `$2`, etc., for tab stops.

 Example (inserting a table aligned to the center):